ioccc-src/winner/2024/maffiodo/README.md

 - **only** single line comments are supported
 - multi line comments are not supported.
 Use only single line comments
 - any unary operator on String value will convert String to Number
-- NaN is not implemented so invalid number convertion will generate a 0 Number
+- NaN is not implemented so invalid number conversion will generate a 0 Number
 - division by zero is not handled
 - there is no error handling, so if something goes wrong, interpreter will crash.
 If some of the unsupported language features are used, parser will